slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

 plugged into the private networks.
 There are 3 possible ways to provide such access:

-* by attaching public IP address, called ``Floating IP`` to the port which belongs to the Virtual Machine - that way the VM has access to the external world using that Floating IP but also it can be reachable (e.g. SSH to it is possible) from the external world,
+* by attaching a public IP address, called a `Floating IP` to the port which belongs to the Virtual Machine - that way the VM has access to the external world using that Floating IP but also it can be reachable (e.g. SSH to it is possible) from the external world,

-* by using ``SNAT`` functionality of the router - in this was VM can reach external world using the external_gateway's IP address (``10.10.0.240`` in the example above) but it can't be accessible from the external network in any way,
+* by using the `SNAT` functionality of the router - in this way the VM can reach external world using the external_gateway's IP address (`10.10.0.240` in the example above) but it can't be accessible from the external network in any way,

-* using ``port_forwarding`` functionality which can use same Floating IP address for many VMs and redirect traffic comming to some specific TCP/UDP ports to some TCP/UDP ports in the Virtual Machine.
+* using `port_forwarding` functionality which enables the sharing of one Floating IP address among many VMs, by routing incomming traffic directed to specific TCP/UDP ports to TCP/UDP ports in those VMs.

-In this article I will focus on the first 2 of mentioned above.
-I will not describe port forwarding here.
+In this article I will focus on the first 2 cases just mentioned.
+I will not describe port forwarding.

 #### Debugging connectivity through the Floating IPs

-Lets see what happens when Virtual Machine wants to reach out to some external service, for example ping ``8.8.8.8`` IP address.
+Lets see what happens when a Virtual Machine wants to reach out to some external service, for example ping the `8.8.8.8` IP address.
-First such IP address should be reachable through the default gateway configured in the instance:
+First the IP address should be reachable through the default gateway configured in the instance:

 ```bash